tiagomonteiro0715/Basic_AI_Fossil_classifier/README.md

 ### What your application does?

-This is a simple web app that uses a machine learning model to take a rock image as input and outputs a dictionary containing the confidence levels of each rock label.
+This is a simple web app that uses a machine learning model to take a fossil image as input and outputs pie chard containing the confidence levels of each fossil label.

 ### Why you used the technologies you used?